intuited/ooo-macro-exchange/README.txt

 It does not appear to be possible to use such a system to access Python macros in an OpenOffice document.
 This module only deals with Basic macros.

+There has also been some effort made to "Pythonify" the uno interface, for example, by adding sequence and mapping proxy classes for some of the uno container interfaces.

 Dependencies
 ------------